osisoft/Edge-Data-Store-Docs/content/sds/write-data/writing-data-api.md

 ## `Update Values`

-Writes one or more events to the specified stream.
+Writes one or more events to the specified stream

 #### Request